Our comprehensive guide to tipping in London: all the places, times and amounts you should expect to pay service charges.

 If you see a note saying ‘service is not included’ – well, that’s us polite Brits’ way of saying ‘tip, or else’.
 Just kidding (mostly), but it is a very strong indication that you should be tipping at that venue.

 The standard service charge in London is usually 12.5%, so that’s a good rule of thumb for your tip.
 However, tipping 20% or even more is not unheard of, and is a great way to let your server know you appreciate their service.

 A lot of upscale restaurants will allow you to add your tip on to your credit card bill.
-This is convenient, but often means your tip doesn’t go straight to the waiter (it’s now illegal for companies to keep it though).
+This is convenient but often means your tip doesn’t go straight to the waiter (it’s now illegal for companies to keep it though).

-I personally often find it easier to tip with cash, so you might want to keep some extra notes in your pocket for this reason.
+We often find it easier to tip with cash, so you might want to keep some extra notes in your pocket for this reason.